MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ### AL0606 - use of explicit with

-The warning has a QuickFix code action that allows you to convert the statement(s) inside the `with` statement to fully-qualified statements, this means statements as shown in [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement).
+The warning has a Quick Fix code action that allows you to convert the statement(s) inside the `with` statement to fully-qualified statements, this means statements as shown in [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement).

 ### AL0604 - use of implicit with